Ti:Sapphire Femtosecond Laser (<8 fs)

 Safe Practices and Light Safety Accessories

-Thorlabs recommends the use of safety eyewear whenever working with laser beams with non-negligible powers (i.e., > Class 1) since metallic tools such as screwdrivers can accidentally redirect a beam.
+- Thorlabs recommends the use of laser safety eyewear whenever working with laser beams with non-negligible powers (i.e., < Class 2) since metallic tools such as screwdrivers can accidentally redirect a beam.

-Laser goggles designed for specific wavelengths should be clearly available near laser setups to protect the wearer from unintentional laser reflections.
+- Laser goggles designed for specific wavelengths should be clearly available near laser setups to protect the wearer from unintentional laser reflections.

-Goggles are marked with the wavelength range over which protection is afforded and the minimum optical density within that range.
+- Goggles are marked with the wavelength range over which protection is afforded and the minimum optical density within that range.

-Post appropriate warning signs or labels near laser setups or rooms.
+- Post appropriate warning signs or labels near laser setups or rooms.

-Use a laser sign with a lightbox if operating Class 3R or 4 lasers (i.e., lasers requiring the use of a safety interlock).
+- Use a laser sign with a lightbox if operating Class 3R or 4 lasers (i.e., lasers requiring the use of a safety interlock).

-Do not use Laser Viewing Cards in place of a proper Beam Trap.
+- Do not use Laser Viewing Cards in place of a proper Beam Trap.

 Lasers are categorized into different classes according to their ability to cause eye and other damage.
 The International Electrotechnical Commission (IEC) is a global organization that prepares and publishes international standards for all electrical, electronic, and related technologies.
 The IEC document 60825-1 outlines the safety of laser products.
 A description of each class of laser is given below:

 |1||This class of laser is safe under all conditions of normal use, including use with optical instruments for intrabeam viewing.
 Lasers in this class do not emit radiation at levels that may cause injury during normal operation, and therefore the maximum permissible exposure (MPE) cannot be exceeded.
 Class 1 lasers can also include enclosed, high-power lasers where exposure to the radiation is not possible without opening or shutting down the laser.|

 |1M||Class 1M lasers are safe except when used in conjunction with optical components such as telescopes and microscopes.
 Lasers belonging to this class emit large-diameter or divergent beams, and the MPE cannot normally be exceeded unless focusing or imaging optics are used to narrow the beam.
 However, if the beam is refocused, the hazard may be increased and the class may be changed accordingly.|

 |2||Class 2 lasers, which are limited to 1 mW of visible continuous-wave radiation, are safe because the blink reflex will limit the exposure in the eye to 0.25 seconds.
 This category only applies to visible radiation (400 - 700 nm).|

 |2M||Because of the blink reflex, this class of laser is classified as safe as long as the beam is not viewed through optical instruments.
 This laser class also applies to larger-diameter or diverging laser beams.|

+|3R||Class 3R lasers produce visible and invisible light that is hazardous under direct and specular-reflection viewing conditions.
+Eye injuries may occur if you directly view the beam, especially when using optical instruments.
 Lasers in this class are considered safe as long as they are handled with restricted beam viewing.
-The MPE can be exceeded with this class of laser, however, this presents a low risk level to injury.
-Visible, continuous-wave lasers are limited to 5 mW of output power in this class.
+The MPE can be exceeded with this class of laser; however, this presents a low risk level to injury.
+Visible, continuous-wave lasers in this class are limited to 5 mW of output power.|

-Class 3B lasers are hazardous to the eye if exposed directly.
-However, diffuse reflections are not harmful.
+|3B||Class 3B lasers are hazardous to the eye if exposed directly.
+Diffuse reflections are usually not harmful, but may be when using higher-power Class 3B lasers.
 Safe handling of devices in this class includes wearing protective eyewear where direct viewing of the laser beam may occur.
-In addition, laser safety signs lightboxes should be used with lasers that require a safety interlock so that the laser cannot be used without the safety light turning on.
-Class-3B lasers must be equipped with a key switch and a safety interlock.
+Lasers of this class must be equipped with a key switch and a safety interlock; moreover, laser safety signs should be used, such that the laser cannot be used without the safety light turning on.
+Laser products with power output near the upper range of Class 3B may also cause skin burns.|

 |4||This class of laser may cause damage to the skin, and also to the eye, even from the viewing of diffuse reflections.
 These hazards may also apply to indirect or non-specular reflections of the beam, even from apparently matte surfaces.
 Great care must be taken when handling these lasers.
 They also represent a fire risk, because they may ignite combustible material.
 Class 4 lasers must be equipped with a key switch and a safety interlock.|

 |All class 2 lasers (and higher) must display, in addition to the corresponding sign above, this triangular warning sign.|

 Pulsed Laser Emission: Power and Energy Calculations